Sophie Howard (model): Biography and career

-Sophie Amanda Howard was born and raised in Southport, England.
+Sophie Amanda Howard was born and raised in Southport, Merseyside, England.

-She later moved to Ellesmere Port.
-She attended Christ the King Catholic High School and was in the Salvation Army until she was 16.
+She later moved to Ellesmere Port, Cheshire.
+She attended Christ the King Catholic High School and was in The Salvation Army until she was 16.

-Howard studied English at Edge Hill University.
+Howard studied English at Edge Hill University in Ormskirk, Lancashire.
 During this time, she signed to the IMM modelling agency and subsequently appeared in Loaded in its "Almost Famous" and "Sauna Babes" sections.
-She was discovered by Loaded after she sent the magazine amateur photographs of herself wearing a PVC catsuit.
-A growing fan base meant that by December 2005 Howard had risen to the cover of the magazine.

-Sophie subsequently signed a contract with Loaded, resulting in a relationship advice column and a regular feature called "Sophie's Choice".
+Howard subsequently signed a contract with Loaded, resulting in a relationship advice column and a regular feature called "Sophie's Choice".
 As of 2006, She was signed to Nuts magazine for about 18 months.
-In 2006, Sophie's management (IMM) also signed an exclusive, 12-month deal (for 2007) with Dennis Publishing for Sophie to frequently feature in Maxim and Bizarre.
+In 2006, Howard's management (IMM) also signed an exclusive, 12-month deal (for 2007) with Dennis Publishing for Sophie to frequently feature in Maxim and Bizarre.

-In 2009, Sophie returned to Edge Hill University to study for a degree in mental health nursing.
+In 2009, Howard returned to Edge Hill University to study for a degree in mental health nursing.
 She took a break from modelling in December 2011 in order to focus solely on her studies, before returning to modelling in March 2013.

+Howard has since married and retired from modelling.

 Personal life

-As of 2013, she retired from modelling.
+As of 2013, she has retired from modelling.

 Whilst studying at Sixth form, Howard was diagnosed with Lupus erythematosus, a condition affecting the immune system.